Claire56/RESTful_API/README.md

 ### Detailed Questions
-Please use Python (ver 3) to complete the test assessment.
 1. Please write a program to fetch the historical prices and dates of gold and silver from these 2 URLs: https://www.investing.com/commodities/gold-historical-data https://www.investing.com/commodities/silver-historical-data